-420.03 Areas on which the geosynthetic is to be placed shall have a uniform slope, be reasonably smooth, free from mounds and windrows, and free of any debris or projections which could damage the material.
+420.03 Areas where the geosynthetic is to be placed shall have a uniform slope, be reasonably smooth, free from mounds and windrows, and free of any debris or projections that could damage the material.

 Riprap or cobbles placed on the geosynthetic shall not be dropped from a free fall greater than 3 feet.
 The cushion layer or initial layer of riprap may require careful placement without free fall to avoid geosynthetic damage.
-Geosynthetics damaged or displaced before or during placement of overlying layers shall be replaced or repaired in accordance with the requirements of this section and to the satisfaction of the Engineer, at the Contractor's expense.
+Geosynthetics damaged or displaced before or during placement of overlying layers shall be replaced or repaired per the requirements of this section and to the satisfaction of the Engineer, at the Contractor's expense.

 420.04 Paving.
 The areas to be treated shall be as designated on the plans.
-The pavement surface shall be broomed clean immediately prior to beginning the crack reduction geotextile treatment using a self-propelled power broom.
+The pavement surface shall be broomed clean immediately before beginning the crack reduction geotextile treatment using a self-propelled power broom.

 The asphalt cement binder shall be applied to the pavement surface at the rate of approximately 0.25 gallon per square yard.
-The exact application rate shall be as recommended by the geotextile manufacturer, and at a temperature of 300 to 350 °F. Paving geotextile shall be applied, in accordance with the manufacturer's recommendations, immediately after the application of asphalt cement binder.
+The exact application rate shall be as recommended by the geotextile manufacturer, and at a temperature of 300 to 350 °F. Paving geotextile shall be applied, per the manufacturer's recommendations, immediately after the application of asphalt cement binder.

 Construction equipment, including dump trucks, shall not make sudden stops or starts or sharp turning movements on the geotextile.
-Dump trucks shall not park on the geotextile prior to dumping into the asphalt paver.
+Dump trucks shall not park on the geotextile before dumping into the asphalt paver.